christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 *Figure 6: Difference Vegetation Index (DVI) maps for July 2019 and July 2024, and their difference (ΔDVI = DVI(2019) − DVI(2024)) for the Madre de Dios region, Peru.*

-**The DVI maps show a general decrease in vegetation vigor from 2019 to 2024.
-Higher DVI values, associated with healthy vegetation, are more widespread in 2019, while the ΔDVI map (2019 − 2024) highlights predominantly positive values, indicating a reduction in vegetation cover or health over time in several areas of the study region.**

 # Normalized Difference Vegetation Index (NDVI) Analysis

 To further assess vegetation health and compare changes between 2019 and 2024, the Normalized Difference Vegetation Index (NDVI) was calculated.
-NDVI is a widely used vegetation index that normalizes the Difference Vegetation Index (DVI) by the sum of the Near-Infrared (NIR) and Red bands, allowing for better comparison across time and space.

 The NDVI is defined as: